shiftctrlspace/library/README.md

 * An Internet connection, at least while setting up the Library initially.
 The cheapest plan from your local Internet Service Provider will almost certainly suffice.
 If you want to make your Library accessible to people who are not physically nearby (such as connected to the same Wi-Fi network as the Library hardware itself), you will also need to retain an Internet connection so that the Library can function as a remote server.
 Otherwise, you can simply set up the Library in a location where you have Internet access and then move it to some place you do not; the Library will continue to make its content available to the local area network to which it is connected.
 * Some basic knowledge of command-line GNU/Linux system administration.
 If this is a new area for you, we highly recommend the NYC chapter of the Anarcho-Tech Collective's "[Foundations](https://github.com/AnarchoTechNYC/meta/wiki/Foundations)" series.
 In particular, we suggest starting at their "[Securing a Shell Account on a Shared Server](https://github.com/AnarchoTechNYC/meta/blob/master/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md)" guide if command-line interfaces are completely new to you.

-Unless you specify otherwise, the playbooks are written to optimize hosts by removing software often found on most systems, including graphical shells, in order to maximize the amount of available disk and memory space that can be used by the library.

-> :warning: It bears repeating: **by default, this project will remove (uninstall) graphical desktop environments as well as other software designed to make most operating systems usable by people who are unfamiliar with command-line system administration.** Please do not use these playbooks unless you are ready to administer a "headless" (command-line only) server.

 Once again, we encourage you to acquire the skills you need to manage this Library from the [Anarcho-Tech Collective](https://github.com/AnarchoTechNYC/meta/wiki)'s great guides and [practice labs](https://github.com/AnarchoTechNYC/meta/tree/master/train-the-trainers/practice-labs/).
 It won't take as long as you might fear, and what you learn will be useful for the rest of your life.
 Promise.

 ## Contents